 To detect these scripts you can either use the browser’s developer tool to identify 3rd party networks or save your time with Page Speed Insight’s warning.

 Preloading is a good technique to let the browsers know that these are the resources got to be used inside the page and can be prefetched.
 Try preloading fonts, you can find them in your Page Speed Insight’s report and test each one’s impact on load times.

 Remember, overdoing preload may affect loading speed especially when a page doesn’t have those elements.

-You can take help of caching plugin to preload fonts or do it manually on header section like this –
+You can take the help of caching plugin to preload fonts or do it manually on the header section like this –

 #8.
 Reduce your plugin count

 Although, plugins are a great help to lift your online business and add features to your site, consider limiting the plugin count to 20.
 Many sites do have a lot of plugins and most of them are not passing core web vitals.
 Try finding many features in one plugin to avoid installing multiple plugins doing almost the same task on your site.

 For example, if you know how to connect your analytics to WordPress (it takes a simple script configuration) or use your caching plugin to host analytics scripts locally, then you should probably avoid installing another analytics plugin on the site.

 30+ plugins will more likely put additional load on your server and increase server response time.

 #9.
 Use a CDN for faster content delivery